-Based on the morphological but insufficient findings, together with previous results mentioned above and others [31, 33, 35, 37, 46-50], we slightly revised our previous hypothesis [50] and proposed an all-inclusive hypothetic ways for gaining un-programmed and new cell functions to diminish artificially accumulated IgM H- and L-chains by means of irreversible creation of the varied chromatin structure plasticity of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications through various generations during continuous cultivation in individual clones of HDAC2(-/-) mutants.
+Based on our morphological but insufficient findings, together with previous results mentioned above and others [31, 33, 35, 37, 46-50], we slightly revised our previous hypothesis [50] and proposed an all-inclusive hypothesis on manners for gain of unprogramed and new cell function to diminish artificially accumulated IgM H- and L-chains through irreversible creation of varied chromatin structure plasticity of several particular transcription factor genes with epigenetic modifications during continuous cultivation in individual clones of HDAC2(-/-) mutants.

-First, we assumed the environment change recognition receptor/site (ECRR/ECRS), which participates in the recognition of accumulation of IgM H- and L-chains as an abnormal and unfavorable environment change (and probably acts in part in the signal transduction concerning the IgM H- and L-chain accumulation to the chromatin structure) (Fig. 4).
-In addition, the chromatin conformation (structure) change complex (4C) machinery, which is diverse and consists of a member of each of HATs plus HDACs and other factors, is supposed to directly and irreversibly create the chromatin structure plasticity surrounding proximal 5'-upstream regions of the above-mentioned specific transcription factor genes (and also to act in part in the signal transduction) (Figs. 4 and 5).
-Using the ECRR/ECRS, the 4C machinery and other components, the chain reaction of response to the abnormal accumulation of IgM H- and L-chains occurs as follows.
+First, we assume putative environment change recognition receptor/site (ECRR/ECRS), which participates in the recognition of accumulation of IgM H- and L-chains as unfavorable environment change (and probably acts in part in the signal transduction on the accumulation to chromatin structure) (Fig. 4).
+In addition, putative chromatin conformation (structure) change complex (4C) machinery, which is diverse and consists of a member of each of HATs plus HDACs and other factors, is supposed to create directly and irreversibly chromatin structure plasticity surrounding proximal 5'-upstream regions of a set of particular genes (and also to act in part in the signal transduction) (Figs. 4 and 5).
+Using ECRR/ECRS, the 4C machinery and other components, the chain reaction of response to the environment change should occur as follows.
+Large amounts of IgM H- and L-chains artificially caused by the